Do you have an older computer that you’re thinking about replacing because it runs too slowly?

 I know how enticing the idea of simply junking it and replacing it with a brand new PC can be, but you might be better off replacing the operating system instead.

-If you’re wondering what you should do now that Microsoft has abandoned your PC’s old version of Windows, replacing your Windows 7 installation with Linux is an excellent option.
+If you’re wondering what you should do now that Microsoft has abandoned your PC’s old version of Windows, replacing your Windows installation with Linux is an excellent option.

 Think back to the day you bought that old PC and brought it home.
 It seemed like a speed demon at the time, didn’t it?

 There are a couple of reasons why that same computer seems to run as slow as frozen molasses today: